 - Your ex manipulates your child into rejecting your side of the family.

 If you believe that your child is a victim of parental alienation, it’s imperative that you seek legal representation immediately.
 The actions and behaviors that constitute parental alienation need to be addressed swiftly and aggressively.
-By listening to your story and utilizing essential evidence, the Clearwater child custody lawyers at K. Dean Kantaras, P.A. can construct a litigation strategy that protects your parenting rights.
+By listening to your story and utilizing essential evidence, the Clearwater lawyers at K. Dean Kantaras, P.A. can construct a litigation strategy that protects your parenting rights.
 If necessary, our legal team can even help you request a child custody modification that alters your time-sharing agreement and safeguards your parent-child relationship.

 Protect Your Parenting Rights Today

 Being a parent involved in family law litigation, no matter how contentious, is a difficult and life-altering experience for all members of a family.
 However, one parent's emotional circumstances shouldn’t dictate how a child interacts with the other parent.
 Contact K. Dean Kantaras, P.A. if you’re facing a child custody issue or require a parenting plan modification.
 Our legal team has been representing Florida families for over 25 years.
-If you need to assert your parental rights, rely on our Clearwater child custody attorneys.
+If you need to assert your parental rights, rely on our Clearwater attorneys.

 Retain skilled and experienced legal representation.
 Call K. Dean Kantaras, P.A.at (727) 939-6113 to schedule a consultation.